PluralKit/PluralKit/docs/content/user-guide.md

     pk;member John proxy John:text

-Now, oth of the following will work without needing to add multiple versions of the proxy tag:
+Now, both of the following will work without needing to add multiple versions of the proxy tag:

     John: Hello!
     JOHN: Hello!